playermissile/scrolling_tutorial/index.rst

 .. note:: All source code and XEX files are available in the `scrolling_tutorial source code repository <https://github.com/playermissile/scrolling_tutorial>`_ on github.

+.. note:: This tutorial is Copyright |copy| 2019 and licensed under the `CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0/>`_, except for the *assembly language source code* (both in this tutorial and in the repository), which is placed in the public domain via `CC0 <https://creativecommons.org/publicdomain/zero/1.0/>`_.

 .. seealso::

    Here are some resources for learning more about scrolling: